 - Generally, our service automatically collects usage information, such as the numbers and frequency of visitors to JAM and how they use its various components.
 JAM only uses this data in aggregate form, that is, as a statistical measure, and not in a manner that would identify you personally.
 This type of aggregate data enables us to figure out how users use parts of JAM or services so that we can make JAM appealing to as many users as possible, and improve those services.
 As part of this use of information, we may provide aggregate information to our partners about how our users, collectively, use JAM or services.
 We share this type of statistical data so that our partners also understand how people use JAM or services, so that they, too, may provide you with an optimal online experience.
 Again, JAM never discloses aggregate information to a partner in a manner that would identify you personally.

 - We may receive a confirmation when you open an email from JAM if your computer or device supports this type of functionality.
 JAM uses this confirmation to help us make emails more interesting and helpful and to improve JAM and our services.
-You can opt out of these communications by sending us an email at email@example.com.
+You can opt out of these communications by sending us an email at both email@example.com and firstname.lastname@example.org.

 More About Cookies: